Industry Profile

 * Set the limits for use of food additives, crop contaminants, pesticide residues, residues of veterinary drugs, heavy metals, processing aids, myco-toxins, antibiotics and pharmacological active substances and irradiation of food.

-* The mechanisms and guidelines for accreditation of certification bodies engaged in certification of food safety management system for food businesses. * Set procedure and the enforcement of quality control
+* The mechanisms and guidelines for accreditation of certification bodies engaged in certification of food safety management system for food businesses.

 * Procedure and guidelines for accreditation of laboratories and notification of the accredited laboratories;